-The young and talented Andoni Bardasco, former top 20 world, looks back on his misadventures and gives us his opinion on the padel world and of course on his ambitions now that he is operational.
+The young and talented Andoni Bardasco, former world top 20, looks back on his misadventures and gives us his opinion on the padel worldwide and of course on its ambitions now that it is operational.

 Jean-Marc Heard: The 2016 season is already well underway, you come back from injury small reminder on your sports goals for 2016?

-Andoni Bardasco - I attack 2016 without a real goal since my wrist injury plunges me into the unknown.
-Side injury and recovery, everything went better than expected, however, I think I missed luck when keeping my protected ranking (which allows not to go through the pre-qualifiers at the first 6 tournaments).
-When I come back, 3 from my partners gets hurt and I have to face Masters F. Belasteguin in Valencia and JM Diaz in Barcelona.
+Andoni Bardasco - I attack 2016 without real objective since my wrist injury plunges me into the unknown.
+In terms of injury and recovery, everything went better than expected, however, I feel that I was unlucky when I kept my protected ranking (which allows me not to go through the pre-qualifiers during the first 6 tournaments).
+When I returned, 3 of my partners were injured and I had to successively face the masters F. Belasteguin in Valence and JM Diaz in Barcelona.

 For a recovery, it was very difficult, the results did not follow, and I find myself ranked beyond the top 100, having to play the pre-qualif.